alexburn17/Theme3_LabNotebook/spacetimeKaggle.md

 ![VM](kaggle_shots/VM.png)

-A recorded a video that shows how to start working in Kaggle below:
+I recorded a video that shows how to start working in Kaggle below: